-We hereby consent to the incorporation by reference in the Registration Statements on Form S-8 (No. 333-87008, No. 333-87010 and No. 333-139550) of Oil-Dri Corporation of America of our report dated October 11, 2012 relating to the financial statements, financial statement schedule and the effectiveness of internal control over financial reporting, which appears in this Form 10-K.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-139550) of Oil-Dri Corporation of America of our report dated October 11, 2013 relating to the consolidated financial statements and financial statement schedule which appears in this Form 10-K.

-/s/ PricewaterhouseCoopers LLP PricewaterhouseCoopers LLP
+/s/ PricewaterhouseCoopers LLP

-Chicago, Illinois October 11, 2012
+Chicago, Illinois October 10, 2014